×

 Don’t feel as though you should say ‘G’day’ or use the word ‘mate’ a lot.
 Australians are aware of this stereotype and it can feel a little patronising coming from a visitor.
 Just saying ‘hello’ and making good eye contact is fine.
 A handshake may be appropriate if you’re meeting someone with whom you expect to have an ongoing relationship, like a new work colleague.

 Even in formal situations, Australians tend to prefer first names.
-Calling someone (even your boss) ‘Mister’ or ‘Miss’, ‘Sir’ or ‘Ma’am’ can sound a bit stiff.
+Calling someone (even your boss) ‘Mister’ or ‘Miss’, ‘Sir’ or ‘Ma’am’ can sound a bit serious.

 Boarding trains